jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 If you need to test AppsFlyer locally, your Big Fish Producer will provide a provisioning profile with Associated Domains enabled.
 Install this provisioning profile and ensure that it is selected for each of your build targets.
 After you submit your game, the Associated Domains will be updated by Big Fish.

-:::info
+:::note

-You are required to properly configure Associated Domains for marketing links to work.
+Associated Domains must be configured properly for marketing links to work.

 :::